RR-28023/imu-nano33/readme.md

  Since we are doing broker authentication only (not the Nano), don't include the line `require_certificate true`.
 Otherwise the broker will reject the connection.

  The current configuration expects the Nano to also provide a username and password, hence the `allow_anonymous false`.
+It also has an access control allowing only certain users to read and write on certain topics.

  ### Upload the root certificate to the Nano board